-Jennifer MaHarry grew up in Rochester, New York, where she had the opportunity to have a horse of her own to ride through the surrounding forests, streams and meadows.
-These formative years led to her lifelong love of nature.
+Jennifer MaHarry grew up in Rochester, New York, with an opportunity to horseback ride through forests, streams and meadows every day, laying the foundation to her lifelong love of nature.

 After graduating Syracuse University’s College of Visual and Performing Arts, Jennifer moved to Los Angeles where she began her career in motion picture advertising.
-Working at various design agencies and ultimately forming her own (Eden Creative) she’s designed and contributed to many iconic movie poster campaigns, such as “Captain Marvel,” “A Wrinkle In Time,” “The Ides of March,” “Dan In Real Life,” “Maleficent,” “The Proposal,” “Ace Ventura Pet Detective” and “Free Willy.”
+Working at various design agencies and ultimately forming her own (Eden Creative) she’s designed and contributed to hundreds of iconic movie poster campaigns, including “Captain Marvel,” “Mulan,” “Maleficent,” “A Wrinkle In Time,” “The Ides of March,” “Dan In Real Life,” “Ace Ventura Pet Detective” and “Free Willy.”

 Getting her large scale images out in public has been one way she hopes to encourage appreciation and preservation of wild horses and other quickly vanishing wild animals and habitats.
-Solo exhibits of her wild horse photography include the LA Art Show, the Autry Museum, Gallery Montecito, Gallery 1880, Metro Gallery, KMOCA, and G2 Gallery in Venice where her sales have raised over one hundred thousand dollars benefitting environmental causes.
+Solo exhibits of her wild horse photography include the LA Art Show, the Autry Museum, Gallery Montecito, Gallery 1880, Metro Gallery, KMOCA, Vermont Institute of Natural Science and G2 Gallery in Venice where, through her sales, over one hundred thousand dollars have benefitted environmental causes.